madhur-taneja/Memory-Game/README.md

     * `endGame` to end the game and display the results in a modal

  For details now how these functionalities have been implemented, refer the source code.

+## Running the App
+* Open the project through the `.zip` file provided and extract file.
+  > Open `index.html` from the root directory in the browser of your choice.
+* Click on start icon to play the game and get ratings(score and stars) for your performance.
+* Restart the game with the reset button at the bottom of the screen or in the results modal after completing the game

 ## Screenshots